basvandriel/dagster-bigdata-poc/STREAMING_ARTICLE.md

 ## Test case

 I'm using a file with **2.9 million DNA reads** coming in around `~300 Mb` - just a tiny slice of what real genomic datasets look like.
-The requirements?
+The requirements:
 - Handle big files without overloading the RAM
 - Keep processing speed reasonable
 - Use Dagster's modern component system